 - Repeating patterns.

-As you can see there are many possibilities and each city is a new world to take interesting and different street photographs.
+As you can see, there are many possibilities, and each city is a new world to take exciting and different street photographs.

 Frame your photographs

-Look for frames around the city to include them in the frame and make it much more striking.
+Look for frames around the city to include them in the structure and make it much more striking.

-Although at first you may think that telephoto lenses in street photography are reserved for the paparazzi, they can really offer an interesting point of view with which to capture gestures or details that with a wide angle would go unnoticed.
+Although at first, you may think that telephoto lenses in street photography are reserved for the paparazzi, they can offer an interesting point of view to capture gestures or details that with a wide-angle would go unnoticed.

-Take the test, if you don’t have a telephoto lens, you can use the zoom of your lens.
-Adjust the zoom to the maximum and try to photograph the life of the city, notice how after a while using the maximum zoom or a telephoto lens, your brain will do a kind of mental zoom and you will begin to see everything around you as a 100 o a 200mm.
+Take the test.
+If you don’t have a telephoto lens, you can use the zoom of your lens.
+Adjust the zoom to the maximum and try to photograph the life of the city.
+Notice how after a while using the full zoom or a telephoto lens, your brain will do a kind of mental zoom, and you will begin to see everything around you as a 100 o 200mm.

-With this method you have to be especially careful, I am not saying that you use a 600mm as if you were on safari, a discreet 100mm is enough.
+With this method, you have to be especially careful.
+I am not saying that you use 600mm as if you were on safari.
+A discreet 100mm is enough.

-If you attract a lot of attention people will start to look at you, some may even photograph you, let’s call him ” the hunted hunter . “
+If you attract much attention, people will start to look at you.
+Some may even photograph you.
+Let’s call him ” the hunted hunter. ”

 Black and white in street photography

-On the internet you can see how the vast majority of street photographs are developed in black and white.
-Although many, as we saw in the article, professional photographer vs. amateur photographer have been converted to black and white in order to “hide” a photograph without content, the truth is that black and white suits this type of photos very well, since By losing the color information, it does not distract us from the expressions of the people, composition, gestures or situations that we have photographed.
+You can see how the vast majority of street photographs are developed in black and white on the internet.
+Although many, as we saw in the article, professional photographer vs. amateur photographer have been converted to black and white to “hide” a photograph without content, the truth is that black and white suits this type of photos very well, since By losing the color information, it does not distract us from the expressions of the people, composition, gestures or situations that we have photographed.

-We must always value and try to imagine the finished photograph in our head, there will be many times that it will be essential to preserve the color, since it can be the main protagonist of the photo, it may be necessary to complete the composition or the message.
+We must always value and try to imagine the finished photograph in our head; there will be many times that it will be essential to preserve the color.
+Since it can be the main protagonist of the photo, it may be necessary to complete its composition.

-Shadows are an excellent resource in street photography, pay attention to how they are projected by the elements of the city and how they change with the passing of the hours and the situation of the sun.
+Shadows are an excellent resource in street photography.
+Please pay attention to how the city’s elements project them and how they change with the hours’ passing and the sun’s situation.

-Use applications like Sun Surveyor to plan the position of the sun and be prepared when the shadows are in the position you want.
+Use applications like Sun Surveyor to plan the sun’s position and be prepared when the shadows are in the work you want.